apache/couchdb-fauxton/writing_addons.md

    * my_addon.less

 ## Generating an addon

+*** N.B.
+This is out of date: the addon should generate a React component rather than a Backbone View ***

 We have a `grunt-init` template that lets you create a skeleton addon, including all the boiler plate code.
 Run `./node_modules/.bin/grunt-init tasks/addon` and answer the questions it asks to create an addon:

     $ ./node_modules/.bin/grunt-init tasks/addon
     path.existsSync is now called `fs.existsSync`.